Deltares/HYDROLIB-core/docs/topics/loadsave.md

 building your models in memory, however it also means that it is not possible to resolve the absolute path of a child model without also providing the root model it is part of.
 This behaviour is further documented in the following sections.
+In order to alleviate this shortcoming, each file model keeps track of its save location, which can be synchronized with the file path of the root model, if this is required.

 ## Loading Models: Resolving the tree structure with the `FileLoadContext`